-This article was published in Military.com on September 16, 2021.
+This article was published in Military.com.
 Article link can be found below article.

 When should active-duty service members begin planning to transition out of the military?
 If you ask Jason Anderson, founder of PreVeteran, the ideal time is at least two years before separating.
 “There’s a 100% chance you’re getting out of the military,” Anderson says.
 “And there’s a two-year gap after you get out of the military that is shown to be problematic across the spectrum.
 The current transition system gets you at the end of your military career, when your stress is maxed out and your workload is three times bigger.
 That’s not working, so we help people plan ahead with our methodology.”